CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 ![](img/blocksizes.png)

-Unfortunately for me and everyone else hoping for an easy exploit in the embarassingly parallel department, FFTW, an acronym for Fastest Fourier Transform in the West, really lives up to its name.
-It completely blew away my parallel GPU implementation, even on large inputs.
+Unfortunately for me (and everyone else hoping for an easy exploit in the embarassingly parallel department) FFTW, an acronym for Fastest Fourier Transform in the West, really lives up to its name.
+It completely blew away my parallel GPU implementation, even on very large inputs.

 ![](img/implementations.png)